 Our aim has been to establish an informal but well cared for looking bed filled with a colourful array of spring bulbs - snowdrops, crocus, grape hyacinth, cyclamen, hellebores and the smaller varieties of daffodils and narcissi.
 For the summer months we’ve planted more perennials such as heuchera, small leaved bergenia, cranesbill and hypericum.

-It’s certainly not the easiest of beds to work on with it being located on a very steep slope and at least half of the bed is shaded by a very large evergreen tree which makes choosing suitable plants more difficult.
+It’s certainly not the easiest of beds to work on (nor to photograph successfully!) with it being located on a very steep slope and at least half of the bed is shaded by a very large evergreen tree which makes choosing suitable plants more difficult.
 In an effort to stop the soil drifting down onto the path, in 2018 we planted a small box hedge along the front.
 This not only achieved our object of keeping the soil back, but it transformed the look of the bed and gave it a real ‘cared for’ appearance.